Lord's: Early years

 The first University Match between Oxford and Cambridge was held at Lord's in 1827, at the instigation of Charles Wordsworth, establishing what would be the oldest first-class fixture in the world until 2020.
 The ground remained under the ownership of Ward until 1835, after which it was handed over to James Dark.
-The pavilion was refurbished in 1838, with the addition of gas lighting.
+The Pavilion was refurbished in 1838, with the addition of gas lighting.
 Around this time Lord's could still be considered a country ground, with open countryside to the north and west.
 Lord's was described by Lord Cottesloe in 1845 as being a primitive venue, with low benches put in a circle around the ground at a good distance providing seating for spectators.
 Improvements to the ground were gradually made, with the introduction of a telegraph scoreboard in 1846.
-A small room was built on the north side of the pavilion in 1848 for professionals, providing them with a separate entrance to the field.
+The Pavilion was extended on its north side in 1848 with an annex providing a separate entrance to the cricket field for professional players.
 In the same year scorecards were introduced for the first time, from a portable press, and drainage was installed in 1849–50.

-The Australian Aboriginal cricket team toured England in 1868, with Lord's hosting one of their matches to a mixed response, with The Times describing the tourists as "a travestie upon cricketing at Lord's" and "the conquered natives of a convict colony".
+An Australian Aboriginal cricket team toured England in 1868, with Lord's hosting one of their matches to a mixed response, with The Times describing the tourists as "a travestie upon cricketing at Lord's" and "the conquered natives of a convict colony".
 Dark proposed to part with his interest in the ground in 1863, for the fee of £15,000 for the remaining 29 1/2 years of his lease.
 An agreement was reached in 1864, with Dark, who was seriously ill, selling his interests at Lord's for £11,000.
 The landlord of the ground, Isaac Moses, offered to sell it outright for £21,000 in 1865, which was reduced to £18,150.
-William Nicholson, who was a member of the MCC committee at the time advanced the money on a mortgage, with his proposal for the MCC to buy the ground being unanimously passed at a special general meeting on 2 May 1866.
-Following the purchase, a number of developments took place.
-These included the addition of cricket nets for players to practise and the construction of a grandstand designed by the architect Arthur Allom, which was built in the winter of 1867–68 and also provided accommodation for the press.
-This was funded by a private syndicate of MCC members, from whom the MCC purchased the stand from in 1869.
-The condition of the Lord's wicket was heavily criticised in the 1860s due to its poor condition, with Frederick Gale suggesting nine cricket grounds out of ten within 20 miles of London would have a better wicket; the condition was deemed so poor as to be dangerous that Sussex refused to play there in 1864.
+William Nicholson, who was a member of the MCC Committee at the time advanced the money on a mortgage, with his proposal for the MCC to buy the ground being unanimously passed at a special general meeting on 2 May 1866.
+Following this purchase, a number of developments took place.
+These included the addition of cricket nets for members to practice and the construction of a grandstand designed by the architect Arthur Allom, which was built in the winter of 1867–68 and also provided accommodation for the press.
+The stand was funded by a private syndicate of MCC members, purchased by the club in 1869.
+The wicket at Lord's was heavily criticised in the 1860s due to its poor condition, with Frederick Gale suggesting that nine cricket grounds out of ten within 20 miles of London would have a better wicket; the condition was deemed so poor as to be dangerous that Sussex refused to play there in 1864.